aviaril/obsidianBackup/college/Chemistry/entropy.md

-feasible - a reaction could happen but it requires some input to start spontaneous - a reaction will happen without any input all spontaneous reactions are feasible but not vice versa Even if the ΔH is positive there may still be a point where the temperature in high enough for the reaction to become feasible
+feasible - a reaction could happen but it requires some input to start spontaneous - a reaction will happen without any input all spontaneous reactions are feasible but not vice versa Even if the ΔH is positive there may still be a point where the temperature is high enough for the reaction to become feasible
 $$
 t= \frac{\Delta H}{\Delta S}
 $$